Call NowBook Online

 Dryer Not Heating FAQ

 For electric dryers, the most common cause is a burned-out heating element or blown thermal fuse.
 For gas dryers, it's usually worn valve coils or a faulty igniter.
-All are common repairs typically costing $100–$350.
+All are common repairs we handle regularly.

-Most dryer heating repairs cost $100–$350.
+Pricing depends on the specific component that's failed.
 Thermal fuse replacement is the most affordable fix.
 Heating element replacement costs more but is still very cost-effective compared to buying a new dryer.
+We provide an upfront quote before any work begins.

 A repeatedly blown thermal fuse almost always means a clogged or restricted dryer vent.
 The vent must be cleaned to prevent the dryer from overheating.
 We check the vent as part of every thermal fuse replacement.